 - Data standardization.
 Blockchain can remove data inconsistencies caused by typos and misspellings and also prevent ill-intentioned data change.

-Faced with the reality of irreversible ecological impact, many countries have adopted new ways to deal with carbon emissions and expand carbon credit initiatives.
+Faced with the reality of the irreversible impact of carbon emissions on the environment, many countries have adopted new ways of dealing with it and have expanded carbon credit initiatives.

 Let’s look at the market background for carbon credit trading.